cloudify-cosmo/docs.getcloudify.org/content/blueprints/spec-secretstore.md

 ---
 layout: bt_wiki
-title: Secret Storage
+title: Secrets Store
 category: Blueprints
 draft: false
 weight: 1250

 ---

-A secrets store is implemented inside the Cloudify PostgreSQL database to provide tenant-wide variable storage for data that you do not want to expose in plain text in Cloudify blueprints.
+The secrets store is implemented inside the Cloudify PostgreSQL database, to provide tenant-wide variable storage for data that you do not want to expose in plain text in Cloudify blueprints.
 For example, you might not want to expose login credentials for a platform to all blueprint users.

 For additional information about creating secrets, refer to the [CLI documentation]({{< relref "cli/secrets.md" >}}).

 ## Adding Secrets

-You can add secrets to the secrets store repository for the tenant to which they are currently logged in using the following command:
+You can add secrets to the secrets store repository for the tenant to which you are currently logged in using the following command:
 ```cfy secrets create ```